 This section demonstrates that all dependencies between components of security functional requirements included in this PP are satisfied.

-Table 9 lists all functional components including security requirements in the IT environment.
-For each component, the dependencies specified in Common Criteria are listed, and a reference to the component number is given.
+Table 10 lists all functional components including security requirements in the IT environment.
+For each component, the dependencies specified in Common Criteria are listed, and an indication if these dependencies are satisfied for this TOE.